10 Must-Visit Kyoto Shrines and Temples for First Timers

 9. Tenryuji Temple

-More details ▶️ Tenryuji Temple: Kyoto’s Yet Another UNESCO World Heritage Site
+More info: Tenryuji Temple: Kyoto’s Yet Another UNESCO World Heritage Site

-How did you enjoy the list??
-If you are planning a trip to Kyoto for the first time and thinking which temples and shrines to visit, these 10 should be first choices on your list 🙂 There are countless temples and shrines in Kyoto, so pick them wisely!
+How did you like the list?
+If you’re planning your first trip to Kyoto and are wondering which temples and shrines to visit, these 10 should be at the top of your list!
+There are countless temples and shrines in Kyoto, so choose wisely! 🙂

 Written by